eggohito/origins-limiter/README.md

 execute store result score %test_origin o-l.main if entity @a[nbt = {cardinal_components: {"origins:origin": {OriginLayers: [{Origin: "example:test_origin"}]}}}]

 #   Grant the player an advancement to indicate that the player can choose the origin.
-Revoke the origin otherwise
+Revoke the advancement otherwise
 execute if score %test_origin o-l.main < %test_origin o-l.max run advancement grant @a only origins-limiter:can_pick/custom/test_origin

 execute if score %test_origin o-l.main >= %test_origin o-l.max run advancement revoke @a only origins-limiter:can_pick/custom/test_origin